waqar172/Test-MyDFIR/README.md

 # Hello, I'm Muhammad Waqar Ahmed
 <a href="https://linkedin.com"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]
+Introduction

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+A results-driven and adaptable IT professional with extensive experience in IT operations, infrastructure support, and cloud administration.
+Proficient in Microsoft 365, Azure, Intune, SCCM, virtualization, and security tools like Microsoft Sentinel and Splunk.
+Skilled in network administration, PowerShell scripting, automation (Power Automate, Power Apps, Power BI), and ITIL-based service management.
+Experienced in on-premise and cloud infrastructure, including IaaS, PaaS, and SaaS.
+Committed to continuous learning and leveraging technology to drive operational excellence.

 ## Objective
 [Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a strong foundation in computer science, I have developed a keen interest in cybersecurity and am now eager to transition into the field.
+My goal is to contribute my skills and knowledge in a Security Operations Center (SOC) as a Tier 1 Analyst, where I can actively monitor, analyze, and respond to security threats while continuously growing in the cybersecurity domain.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]